angomezu/Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company/README.md

 # Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company

-This project showcases a full-stack, cloud-native Business Intelligence platform built for SOC FIINBRO.
+This project showcases a full-stack, cloud-native Business Intelligence platform built for a real estate company.
 It completely replaced a manual, Excel-based reporting workflow with a fully automated system that provides real-time analytics from the noCRM.io API into interactive Power BI dashboards.

 ## Table of Contents